 In 1826, he instructed that the New Caledonia and Columbia men come out over the Athabasca Pass to Fort Assiniboine, and then cross the portage to Edmonton House.
 [I haven’t yet confirmed that the New Caledonia men made this journey, but the John McLeod Sr did arrive at Edmonton House].
 Unfortunately, the trail was hacked out in the midst of a cold winter, and in the spring when the ground defrosted the trail bed turned into a series of bogs and mud-holes.

-There is no journal of the outgoing express, so we don’t know what happened in this first crossing, but it cannot have been an easy crossing!
-There is an excellent journal, however, for the return journey from York Factory to Fort Vancouver, written by Governor Simpson’s cousin, Aemilius Simpson — who was traveling to Fort Vancouver to take over the coastal shipping business for the HBC.
+There is a journal of the outgoing express, and it was not an easy crossing!
+There is also an excellent journal for the return journey from York Factory to Fort Vancouver, written by Governor Simpson’s cousin, Aemilius Simpson — who was traveling to Fort Vancouver to take over the coastal shipping business for the HBC.
 It was Aemilius Simpson’s duty to report to his cousin on the success of the new York Factory Express.
 Here are some excerpts from his journey across the Athabasca Portage to Fort Assiniboine:

 Mounted our Horses & commenced our Journey across the Portage [from Edmonton House]….
 On arriving at a small Creek Mr. [George] Barnston followed a different Track, to what I conceive our Brigade had followed, I pursued what I thought the right one — until I arrived at a Deep Swamp & stream, when I began to suspect I had followed the wrong road.
 I therefore began to retrace my steps, but found Mr. [Joseph] McGillivray coming by the same Track.
 I returned again with him & Crossing the Swamp & stream (which obliged the Horse to swim almost) we came up with the Brigade a short distance beyond it… While retracing my steps in the dusk I had a rather unwished for meeting with a Bear.
 But on taking a short survey of me, he turned into the Woods…